im4sea/.github/profile/README.md

-# IM4SEA - Information Management for Southern & Eastern Africa
+# IM4SEA

-**IM4SEA** is an initiative of the **United Nations Office for the Coordination of Humanitarian Affairs – Regional Office for Southern and Eastern Africa (OCHA ROSEA)** tha adavances open, collaborative data systems and tools to strengthen humanitarian information management across the region.
+**IM4SEA - Information Management for Southern & Eastern Africa** is an initiative of the **United Nations Office for the Coordination of Humanitarian Affairs – Regional Office for Southern and Eastern Africa (OCHA ROSEA)** tha adavances open, collaborative data systems and tools to strengthen humanitarian information management across the region.
 It focuses on maintaining and sharing open, interoperable tools, workflows, and analytical systems that improve data management and analysis for coordinated humanitarian action.
 IM4SEA is not a replacement for OCHA's [Information Managment Toolbox](https://humanitarian.atlassian.net/wiki/spaces/imtoolbox/overview?homepageId=42012406), which provides global guidance, templates, and standards for humanitarian information management.

 ## Mission